sissbruecker/linkding/README.md

 - open the port that the application is running on in your servers firewall
 - depending on your network configuration, forward the opened port in your network router, so that the application can be addressed from the internet using your public IP address and the opened port

+## Options

+Check the [options document](docs/Options.md) on how to configure your linkding installation.

-### Backups
+## Backups

 Check the [backups document](docs/backup.md) for options on how to create backups.

 ## API

 The application provides a REST API that can be used by 3rd party applications to manage bookmarks.
-Check the [API docs](API.md) for further information.
+Check the [API docs](docs/API.md) for further information.

 ## Troubleshooting